bukbukXiu/ManjaroProAudio/README.md

 ## Fundamentals

 To get started after installing Manjaro, you could try just steps 3 and 5.
 If you need to use windows plugins on Linux also follow step 11.
-Based on your pro audio workflows, hardware etc, your mileage may vary.
-If you still have audio issues, try following the full guide...
+Based on your individual pro audio needs and workflows, hardware specifications and more, your mileage may vary.
+If you are still having audio drop-outs etc, try following the full guide...

 ## Full In-depth guide